English

 2022

-Kaoru Watanabe’s Incense at Dartmouth College, Lincoln Center
+Kaoru Watanabe’s Incense at Lincoln Center, Dartmouth College, Chicago Cultural Alliance,

 Tour with Kenny Endo (10 cities including Kennedy Center, Oberlin College, UMass Amherst, etc)

-Duo with LaTasha Nevada Diggs at Joe’s Pub
+Duo with LaTasha Nevada Diggs curated by Laurie Anderson at Joe’s Pub

 2021